j-a-collins/ml-team-spinner/README.md

 # ml-team-spinner
-A first attempt at deploying a spinner to Vercel, with react
+A first attempt at deploying a spinner to Vercel, with React.js